 The term solstice is derived from the Latin words sol (sun) and sistere (to stand still), because the sun's relative position in the sky at noon does not appear to change much during the solstice and its surrounding days.
 The rest of the year, the Earth’s tilt on its axis—roughly 23.5 degrees—causes the sun's path in the sky to rise and fall from one day to the next.

 4. One of the world’s biggest bonfires was part of a summer solstice celebration.

 Cultures around the world have held celebrations in conjunction with the solstice for hundreds of years.
 Among these is Midsummer, which is celebrated on June 24 in Scandinavia and other northern European countries.
 In 2016, the people of Ålesund, Norway, set a world record for the tallest bonfire with their 155.5-foot celebratory blaze (their record was broken in 2019 by Austrian Carnival festivities).

 5. The hot weather follows the sun by a few weeks.

 6. Thousands of people gather at Stonehenge to celebrate the summer solstice.

-People have long believed Stonehenge was the site of ancient druid solstice celebrations because of the way the Sun lines up with the stones on the winter and summer solstices.
-While there's no proven connection between Celtic solstice celebrations and the megalithic monument, these days, thousands of modern pagans gather at the landmark to watch the sunrise on the solstice.
+People have long believed Stonehenge was the site of ancient druid solstice celebrations because of the way the sun lines up with the stones on the winter and summer solstices.
+While there’s no proven connection between Celtic solstice celebrations and the megalithic monument, these days, thousands of modern pagans gather at the landmark to watch the sunrise.

 7. Pagans celebrate the summer solstice with symbols of fire and water.

 In Paganism and Wicca, Midsummer is celebrated with a festival known as Litha.
 In ancient Europe, the festival involved rolling giant wheels lit on fire into bodies of water to symbolize the balance between fire and water.

 8. In Ancient Egypt, the summer solstice heralded the new year.